AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleClassLibType/RoleClass.md

 RoleClassLibType.RoleClass Property
 ===================================
-AutomationML 2.1 APIGets the collection of RoleClass objects contained in this library.
+Gets the collection of RoleClass objects contained in this library.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)